GabeSol7/Claire-s-Place-Foundation-Data-Analysis/README.md

 3. **Work Proudly Program**:
    - Provides job training and resources for work-from-home employment to CF adults and caregivers.

+## Repository Contents

+This repository includes:
+1. **`Claire's Place_Analysis.R`**: The R script containing the analysis, which explores the foundation's data using advanced statistical techniques such as regression, clustering, and hypothesis testing.
+2. **`Claires_Data_updated(2).xlsx`**: The dataset with anonymized information on grant applications, including amounts requested, amounts granted, and applicant demographics.
+3. **`Claires Place_Write Up.pdf`**: An executive summary that outlines key findings and recommendations for Claire's Place Foundation.
+4. **`README.md`**: This file provides an overview of the project, its goals, and instructions for replicating the analysis.

 ## Dataset Information

 The dataset captures all Extended Hospital Stay Fund (EHSG) grant applications submitted since February 2020.
 Key details include: